Complex Ops

 ) -> Tensor

-Computes the binary cross-entropy loss between self
+Computes the binary cross-entropy loss between self and Y where self is logits.

 See: https://pytorch.org/docs/stable/generated/torch.nn.BCEWithLogitsLoss.html